QueenOfRodents/pkmn-tournament-overlay-tool-personal/README.md

 Simply click the "Import Team" button beneath the player's name on their table row and paste in the text to populate their team records.

-For example, try using the following Paste (my beloved Regulation E Little Cup team):
+For example, try using the following Paste (my (Farro) beloved Regulation E Little Cup team):
 ```
 Dirty Work (Glimmet) @ Eviolite
 Ability: Toxic Debris